 Dry brushing can be a simple addition to your body care routine.
 By gently sweeping and massaging a body brush over your skin, you can buff away dead skin cells, improve circulation, and invigorate your body.
 Brushing the body also stimulates the lymphatic system which can help to move fluids through your body more easily.
 Dull skin can be caused by a number of factors from dehydration, to a buildup of dry cells, and/or a lack of vitamins and nutrients.
 While drinking water and eating well-balanced diet aids in improving your skin’s appearance, you might be left wondering what else you can do.
 This is where dry brushing the skin comes into play!

 There are historic accounts of the dry brushing practice used by Scandinavians, Russians, ancient Greek athletes after a competition, and in ancient Japan before traditional baths.
 And it must work since it’s still around today!

 Dry Brushing Benefits

 While you’re working off all those dead skin cells, the brushing helps your body’s circulation and cleans out those pores.
 This brings blood flow to the skin, which boosts radiance and improves the turnover rate of new cells.

 Dry brushing the skin helps your body eliminate toxins by boosting the lymphatic system.
-This is where the way you brush comes into play.
-Brushing can help encourage normal lymph movement, aiding the body’s natural detoxification method.
+Brushing encourages normal lymph movement, aiding the body’s natural detoxification method.
 One of our own worker-bees here is a fan and says that dry brushing has helped to reduce water retention and the appearance of cellulite.